AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [link to thread](https://twitter.com/DanDevDream/status/1465532067089944576) <-
 ___
-At 1:17 AM COT (UTC-5), he posted fanart of Saturday Night Swappin's Girlfriend with AlterTrack's Girlfriend.
+At 1:17 AM, he posted fanart of Saturday Night Swappin's Girlfriend with AlterTrack's Girlfriend.
 > Well, I wasn't expecting to "showcase" the GF AT design, I was looking om Twitter, saw and SNS fan art and I though "Hey I can do that"<br>
 I have to say that SNS was one of my biggest inspirations of making AlterTrack AU
 >